FAMILY LINE AND HISTORY

 Military: U.S. Army Reserves (served 5 years)

-Occupation: vendor at Kezar Stadium (age 12 to 14), gas station attendant, PacBell (switchman), Safeway cashier; owner of ARCO service station, owner natural foods distribution, owner carpet/flooring stores (Rugworks)
+Occupation: vendor at Kezar Stadium, gas station attendant, PacBell (switchman), Safeway cashier; owner of ARCO service station, owner natural foods distribution company, owner of carpet/flooring stores (Rugworks)

 Married (1): Oct 7, 1967, Catherine Frances Clemens, San Francisco, California